agupt013/akt/README.md

-# Introduction
+# Adversarial Knowledge Transfer from Unlabeled Data

-This repository contains code of our ACM-MM 2020 paper titled "Adversarial Knowledge Transfer from Unlabeled Data"
+This repository is the official implementation our ACM-MM 2020 paper titled "Adversarial Knowledge Transfer from Unlabeled Data".

-# Implementation Details
+## Implementation Details

 Our implementation is in PyTorch [1] with python 3.6.7.
 We train all our model on GeForce RTX 2080 Ti gpus.
 This implementation currently uses one gpu and can be modified to use multiple gpus for large batch size.

-# Python Packages
+## Python Packages

 Please refer to the requirements.txt file for all the packages we used to create the environment for training our models.
 We create an environment in anaconda.

-# Datasets
+## Datasets
 This is a working code of our proposed method for PASCAL-VOC/ImageNet experiment.
 We use PASCAL-VOC[2] dataset as the labeled target dataset and ImageNet[3] as unlabeled source dataset.

-# Usage
+## Usage

-## To train a model on PASCAL-VOC and ImageNet experiment WITH GPU
+### To train a model on PASCAL-VOC and ImageNet experiment WITH GPU
     python train.py --pascal_path <path-to-pascal-voc-dataset> \
                     --imgnet_path <path-to-imagenet-dataset>   \
                     --gpu <gou-id-to-use>